 My Solution: Since I have a yahoo email which I check everyday, I use the calendar feature to remind me of appointments, birthdays, anniversaries, library due dates, etc. I set it to send me a reminder twice: 1 hr before and either 1 day or 1 week before the event.
 I also enter it in my cell phone calendar and it also beeps me a reminder.
-I have yet to miss an important event since I started doing this one year ago.

 By BK from Milpitas, CA

 I like to send myself e-cards: I can have them arrive any day I wish, and I enjoy seeing again a card I liked enough to send back to myself.
 When I use Care2 ecards, I also get to do my little bit for the environment!
 (01/05/2009)